seatable/seatable-scripts/manual/plugins/views.md

 Arguments

 * tableName: name of table
-* viewName: Add the name of the view
+* viewName: name of view

 Example